Are you thinking of building out an ADU (accessory dwelling unit) in California to save money, make money, or increase your property value?

 Generally, an easement can affect your ADU proposals, keeping you from building wherever the easement is located in the lot you’d like to build on.
 The easement essentially lessens the actual amount of property you possess.

-For example, a utility easement such as power lines running through your backyard reduces how many feet of property belongs to you.
-This is because the space taken up by the power lines technically belongs to whatever electric company placed those power lines.
+For example, a utility easement, such as power lines running through your backyard, reduces how many of feet of property that belong to you.
+This is because the space taken up by the power lines technically belongs to whatever electric company that placed those power lines.

 If you want to build an ADU on your lot, could the neighbors complain about the construction?
 Simply put, neighbors can’t file complaints.
-As long as you meet all the requirements, your neighbor doesn’t have the right to an objection.
+As long as you meet all the requirements, your neighbor doesn’t have the right to object.

-Should you seek discretionary approval, this is something that exceeds what is permitted by right; therefore, the city can choose to ask for feedback from the neighborhood that you desire to build in.
+Should you seek discretionary approval, this is something that exceeds what is permitted by right; therefore, the city can choose to ask for feedback from the neighborhood in which you desire to build.
 This is the only time neighbors will be able to object.

 In case any additional questions come up, give us a call at (619)-492-4198.